NewYork-Presbyterian Hospital: Allen Hospital

-The Allen Hospital is located at 5141 Broadway and West 220th Street in northernmost part of the Inwood section of Manhattan.
+The Allen Hospital is located at 5141 Broadway and West 220th Street in the northernmost part of the Inwood section of Manhattan.
 The General Surgery Group of The Allen Hospital specialize in the treatment of hernias and gallbladder diseases.
 The Hospitalist group and Internal Medicine and Family Medicine residents care for the adult medical patients.
 There is an active Labor and Delivery Department.
 It also has the Mila Conanan Memorial Chapel, named after Mila P. Conanan, who had been on the medical center staff for 20 years and the operating rooms director at the Allen Pavilion for three years before her death in 1990.

 Suicide of emergency room medical director

 In 2020, Allen Hospital and New York City faced the COVID-19 pandemic.
 Among the pandemic's fatalities was the medical director of the emergency department, Lorna Breen.
 After contracting the COVID-19 coronavirus while treating patients and returning to work after recuperation, the police department in Charlottesville, Virginia, released a statement that Breen had died as a result of self-inflicted wounds shortly after they responded to an emergency call at her family home and she was taken to the University of Virginia hospital.
 Police Chief RaShall Brackney was quoted in an official statement:

 Frontline healthcare professionals and first responders are not immune to the mental or physical effects of the current pandemic.
 On a daily basis, these professionals operate under the most stressful of circumstances, and the Coronavirus has introduced additional stressors.
 Personal Protective Equipment (PPE) can reduce the likelihood of being infected, but what they cannot protect heroes like Dr. Lorna Breen, or our first responders against is the emotional and mental devastation caused by this disease.